kzu/kzu.github.io/_posts/2018-09-23-serverless-redirection.md

 With that in place, anyone using [serverless Azure nuget feeds](https://www.cazzulino.com/serverless-nuget-feed.html) can use a nice sort url like `http://kzu.nuget.cloud/index.json`.
 The only requisite is that your storage container name must be `nuget`, and the storage account becomes the subdomain of `nuget.cloud`.

-All my upcoming OSS stuff from CI will be available from that feed from now on :)